MrEVandG/dum-language/DOCUMENTATION.md

 foo(10) // Prints 10
 foo("abc") // Prints abc
-foo() // Errors
+// Errors in strict mode,
+// but sends null to the
+// function in normal mode
+foo()
-foo(10, "abc") // Errors
+foo(10, "abc") // Errors every time
 ```

-Something about function parameters is how without strict mode, when you use the variable it will use the function.
-In strict mode, it will error.
+Keep in mind that if you name a parameter after an already-declared variable in a higher scope, it will use the one passed in the function rather than the higher-scoped definition.

+However, in strict mode, it will simply error as if you were revaluing a constant.

 Strict mode on: